-The origins of the Natural History Museum of Latvia collection can be traced to noted collector N. Himsel (1729-1764).
-Over 600 mineral samples, a collection of wood species, several turtle shells and a small number of antlers and bones from N. Himsel collections have been preserved to date in the museum collection.
+The origins of the museum’s collection can be traced to the collection of objects from the natural world belonging to noted collector Nikolaus von Himsel (1729-1764).
+Over 600 mineral samples, a collection of wood species, several turtle shells and a small number of antlers and bones from N. von Himsel collections have been preserved to date in the museum collection.

 The Riga Naturalist Society (1845-1939) left a valuable legacy in the form of a sizeable collection of objects from Latvia and around the world:

-* Birds.
-The unique T. Lorenz collection of aberrations among fowl species; the collection was gathered at the end of the 19th century in Russia;
+- the unique T. Lorenz collection of aberrations among fowl species, the collection was gathered at the end of the 19th century in Russia;

-Of note are the very diverse collections from School Museums and the geology and paleontology collections from the Geology Institute.
+Of note are the diverse collections from the former Museum of Riga Schools and the geological and palaeontological collections from the Geology Institute.